-Objective 3: Students access relevant curricula that support lifelong learning and achievement Indicator Performance Measurement and Source Threshold Levels A.3.1 Structured Work Experience (SI 14B): Measured by the percent of change in number of participating employers from year to year compared to a three-year average that met or exceeded the threshold from internal reports Green: $\geq 3\%$ Yellow: Between -2% and 2.99% Red: $< -2\%$ A.5.1 Access to opportunities for students to earn quality crede participation in work experience/internships.
-By providin life experiences with local employers and assessment at th programs need additional opportunities provided to stude participation ng access to internships, students receive real ne unit level provides insight into what Connections: High School Dual Enrolled (SI 29): Measured by the district percentage of dual enrolled high school students participating in high school connection opportunities compared to a three-year average from internal reports Green: ≥ 7.5% Yellow: Between 4% and 7.49% Red: < 4% A.3.2 Enables the institution to plan for additional dual-enrolled opportunities for high school student designed to meet state-wide goals for K-12 and community college Achievement and Completio Compacts.
-Effectiveness is measured at the unit level by the percentage of enrollments by high s and by high school level.
-This reduces the amount of time students spend to complete their certificates/degrees and results in a reduction of the financial resources needed to pay for college A.3.3 Graduate Survey (SI 37): Measured by the average rating compared to the three- year average rating of student expectations and needs from internal survey data Green: Average rating ≥ 4 Yellow: Average rating between 3 - 3.99 Red: Average rating < 3 Assesses student perceptions of programs and services after they have completed their degrees, providing important feedback for the planning and improvement of those services accessed by students.
+Objective 3: Students access relevant curricula that support lifelong learning and achievement Indicator Performance Measurement and Source Threshold Levels Structured Work Experience (SI 14B): Measured by the percent of change in number of participating employers from year to year compared to a three-year average that met or exceeded the threshold from internal reports Green: ≥ 3% Yellow: Between -2% and 2.99% Red: < -2% A.3.1 Access to opportunities for students to earn quality credentials with real value occurs through participation in work experience/internships.
+By providing access to internships, students receive real life experiences with local employers and assessment at the unit level provides insight into what programs need additional opportunities provided to students as well as the rate of local employer participation Connections: High School Dual Enrolled (SI 29): Measured by the district percentage of dual enrolled high school students participating in high school connection opportunities compared to a three-year average from internal reports Green: ≥ 7.5% Yellow: Between 4% and 7.49% Red: < 4% A.3.2 Enables the institution to plan for additional dual-enrolled opportunities for high school students designed to meet state-wide goals for K-12 and community college Achievement and Completion Compacts.
+Effectiveness is measured at the unit level by the percentage of enrollments by high school and by high school level.
+This reduces the amount of time students spend to complete their certificates/degrees and results in a reduction of the financial resources needed to pay for college.
+A.3.3 Graduate Survey (SI 37): Measured by the average rating compared to the three- year average rating of student expectations and needs from internal survey data Green: Average rating ≥ 4 Yellow: Average rating between 3 - 3.99 Red: Average rating < 3 Assesses student perceptions of programs and services after they have completed their degrees, providing important feedback for the planning and improvement of those services accessed by students.